 Ada died on 27 November 1852 at just 36 years old, the same age as her father.

-Although Annabella had forbidden Ada from seeing a portrait of Byron until she was 20, Ada had come to know him, as much as she could given that she had been so young when he died.
+Although Lady Byron had forbidden Lovelace from seeing a portrait of Byron until she was 20, Ada had come to know him, as much as she could given that she had been so young when he died.
 She had read his poetry, though she cared little for it, saying “I shall be a better analyst [mathematician] than my father ever was a poet!”

-The older Ada got, the more she identified with her father, writing once that she understood his impulses as she too hated any kind of restraint.
+Yet, the older Lovelace got, the more she identified with her father, writing once that she understood his impulses as she too hated any kind of restraint.
 In the end, she chose to be buried next to him at the Church of St. Mary Magdalene in Hucknall, Nottingham.

 A computing legacy

 It’s fair to say that Babbage’s Analytical Engine was a computing evolutionary cul-de-sac.
 It was never built.
-Lovelace never had the opportunity to test her program on it.
+Lovelace never had the opportunity to test her program on it, she never got to find and squash any bugs, to iterate and improve her understanding of how software worked.
 And Babbage never produced those large, error-free tables of numbers that the British Government so desired.

 But Lovelace’s ideas found their way into modern computing via Alan Turing.
 During WWII, as he was working at Bletchley Park on decoding German communications, Turing discovered Lovelace’s Menabrea translation and its attendant notes.
 They were critical documents that helped to shape his thinking.